 Idaho Fallen Firefighters Memorial Park is a 5-acre site on the Greenbelt west of downtown Boise.
 The park features an open grassy area, shady trees and benches for enjoying the river, public art and a memorial to fallen firefighters.

-Beer and wine are prohibited at this park.
+All alcoholic beverages including beer and wine are prohibited at this park.

 Idaho Fallen Firefighters Memorial Plaza